Beyond the Classroom Experience

 How to get there?

 Transportation is provided by the University.
-A 15-passenger van will be available for students to commute from the USC campus to the BMFL campus.
-The van will be driven by a Graduate Instructional Assistant with driving certification and assigned as an assistant to the course.
-Students will leave from campus.
-Students may opt out of the provided transportation and bring their personal vehicles if they have prior approval and completed the required paperwork.
+A 15-passenger van will be available for students to commute from the UofSC campus (Columbia, SC) to and from all field sites.
+The van will be driven by an instructor with driving certification.

 Course Prices and Fees